dangng2004/dangng2004.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a first-year Computer Science PhD student at The University of Chicago advised by [Chenhao Tan](https://chenhaot.com/) in the [Chicago Human+AI Lab](https://chicagohai.github.io/).
-My research interests include human-centered AI, natural language processing, interpretability, and deep learning for healthcare.
-Previously, I graduated, also from UChicago, with a double degree in Computer Science and Mathematics.
+My research interests include human-centered AI, natural language processing, interpretability, and machine learning for healthcare.
+Previously, I graduated, also from UChicago, with degrees in Computer Science and Mathematics.

-In my free time you can find me in the weight room, practicing Brazilian Jiu Jitsu, or just reading a good book.
-I am also a big fan of cold weather and prefer to spend vacations on snowy mountains rather than sunny beaches.
-If you think we have similar interests and would like to chat about research, please feel free to reach out!
+In my free time you can find me in the weight room, running outside, practicing Brazilian Jiu Jitsu, or just watching a good movie.
+I am also a big fan of the cold weather and a beginner skier!
+If you think we have similar interests and would like to chat about research or collaborate, please feel free to reach out.

 [CV](assets/pdf/cv.pdf)  \|  [Google Scholar](https://scholar.google.com/citations?user=ZD4Z0Z4AAAAJ)